 Rynek Glowny Krakow

 Krakow’s Main Market Square (Rynek Glowny) is the largest medieval square in Europe at 200 by 200 metres.
 It has been the commercial and civic centre of the city since the 13th century.
-Most of what you see around it – the Cloth Hall, the tower of the demolished Town Hall, St. Mary’s Basilica on the corner – dates from the 14th and 15th centuries in its original form, though much of it has been rebuilt or restored since then.
-Krakow was largely undamaged during World War II, which is one reason the historic centre survived intact while Warsaw was largely destroyed.
+Krakow was largely undamaged during World War II, which is why the historic centre survived intact while Warsaw was largely destroyed; what you walk through here is genuine medieval fabric, not reconstruction.

 The Cloth Hall (Sukiennice)

-The Cloth Hall at the centre of the square is a Gothic structure built in the 14th century and extended in Renaissance style in the 16th.
-It was the main international cloth trading centre for the region.
-The ground floor now contains souvenir shops selling the same amber jewellery, wooden chess sets, and lacework you will find in any Polish city.
-The first floor holds the National Museum’s collection of 19th-century Polish painting, including Jan Matejko’s large historical canvases depicting key moments in Polish history.
-The gallery is chronically under-visited because most people skip the stairs.
+The Gothic structure at the centre of the square was built in the 14th century and extended in Renaissance style in the 16th century.
+The ground floor sells amber jewellery, wooden chess sets, and lacework.
+The first floor holds the National Museum’s collection of 19th-century Polish painting, including Jan Matejko’s large historical canvases.
+The gallery is under-visited because most visitors skip the stairs.
 Admission is around 20 PLN.

 St. Mary’s Basilica

-The Gothic basilica on the east side of the square has two towers of deliberately different heights (the city bought the taller one from the builders in the 14th century and used it as a watchtower).
-Every hour on the hour, a trumpeter plays the Hejnal Mariacki from the top of the taller tower in four directions; the melody stops mid-phrase, a tradition commemorating a trumpeter killed by an arrow in the throat during a 13th-century Mongol attack.
-The basilica interior has a medieval altarpiece by Veit Stoss, carved in limewood between 1477 and 1489, 13 metres tall, depicting the Dormition of the Virgin.
-It is the largest Gothic altarpiece in the world.
-Admission to the basilica interior is 10 PLN.
+The two towers of the basilica are deliberately different heights: the city bought the taller one in the 14th century and used it as a watchtower.
+Every hour, a trumpeter plays the Hejnal Mariacki from the top of the taller tower in four directions; the melody cuts off mid-phrase, commemorating a 13th-century trumpeter said to have been killed mid-warning during a Mongol attack.

 Wawel Castle and Cathedral